Jason Jarrett (racing driver): Post-driving career

-After the 2005 season he retired from racing.
-Starting in 2007, Jarrett worked for his father's company, Dale Jarrett Incorporated, as a project manager.
+After the 2005 season, Jarrett retired from racing.
+Starting in 2007, he worked for his father's company, Dale Jarrett Incorporated, as a project manager.
 In 2010, he joined Germain Racing as a spotter for drivers Casey Mears and Max Papis in the Sprint Cup and Nationwide Series.
 Three years later, he left the organization to join Stewart–Haas Racing (SHR) as the spotter for driver Ryan Newman in the Sprint Cup Series, and followed Newman in 2014 to Richard Childress Racing in the same role.
 Jarrett has spotted in all three NASCAR national series, for Newman in Cup, Ryan Truex in the Xfinity Series, and John Hunter Nemechek in the Camping World Truck Series.

-In 2022, He spotted for 23XI Racing for Kurt Busch.
-Jarrett also spotted for Josh Berry at JR Motorsports in the Xfinity Series and Tate Fogelman at On Point Motorsports in the Camping World Truck Series.
+In 2022, Jarrett spotted for 23XI Racing for Kurt Busch.
+Jarrett also spotted for Josh Berry at JR Motorsports in the Xfinity Series and Tate Fogleman at On Point Motorsports in the Camping World Truck Series.

 Personal life

-He now resides in Hickory, North Carolina, and is married to Christina.
+Jarrett now resides in Hickory, North Carolina, and is married to Christina.
 Their first child, Ford, was born November 14, 2008.